 Mr. Hillebrand received his MBA in Operations Management from Syracuse University and a BS in Industrial Engineering from Purdue University.Contact Robert L.

-Ms. Holt serves as Vice President – Head of Financial Reporting and Corporate Controller for Easterly Government Properties.
+Ms. Holt serves as Supervisory Vice President – Controller for Easterly Government Properties.

-Ms. Holt served as a Senior Accountant of Easterly Capital from July 2013 to February 2015.
-Prior to that, Ms. Holt was employed by PricewaterhouseCoopers, a leading global professional services firm, where she performed a broad range of audit functions in the assurance practice from January 2011 through July 2013.
+Ms. Holt joined Easterly in July 2013 and has served in various roles in the accounting department during her tenure.
+Prior to joining Easterly, Ms. Holt was employed by PricewaterhouseCoopers, a leading global professional services firm, where she performed a broad range of audit functions in the assurance practice, specializing in real estate.

 Ms. Holt earned her Masters in Professional Accountancy and BSBA with a concentration in Accounting from Bryant University.
 Ms. Holt is also a licensed CPA.Contact Heather